LastPass Review: Quick Expert Summary

 LastPass Customer Support

-I really want LastPass to make its customer support options much easier to access.
+LastPass should make its customer support options easier to access.
 The email and Twitter support staff both answered my questions quickly and professionally, but I spent too much time and effort trying to find a way to contact them.
 That said, LastPass’s website has a ton of very helpful information on how to use LastPass, so most people will never need to contact customer support at all.
-Even if you do need to (and after you find the right email address), you’ll get a detailed and informed answer within a few hours.

 Yes, LastPass is safe, secure, and easy to use.
 It uses bank-grade 256-bit AES encryption to ensure all passwords are stored safely, it has a zero-knowledge policy, and it includes many advanced multi-factor authentication options for extra layers of security.